yazidhq/expressjs-clean-architecture/README.md

 ## Usage

-The "Usage" section provides instructions on how to utilize the features of the ExpressJS Boilerplate, including setting up routes, managing database models, implementing middleware, and using the authentication system.
-Follow these guidelines to quickly start building and customizing your web application.
+The "Usage" section provides instructions on how to utilize the features of the ExpressJS Boilerplate, including setting up routes, managing database models, implementing middleware, and others.
+Follow these guidelines to quickly start building and customizing your application.

-### Creating Routes

-- Define your API routes in the `src/interface/routes` directory.

-### Database Models

-- Create your database models in the `src/infrastructure/database/models` directory using Sequelize.

-### Middleware

-- Add custom middleware in the `src/interface/middleware` directory for request processing.

-### Logging

-- Check the `src/logs` directory for application logs.

 ### Domain Layer Structure